-Occasionally, teens who are struggling with behavior issues, oppositional defiance, or substance use or abuse issues, act out in ways that cause them to encounter problems with the legal system.
-Inspirations For Youth Teen Rehab, provides a program and services in response to a teen and families needs to adhere to specific court orders, juvenile probation, or a juvenile diversion program.
+Occasionally, teens who are struggling with behavior issues, oppositional defiance or substance use or abuse issues, act out in ways that may make Court-Ordered Teen Rehab necessary.
+Inspirations For Youth Teen Rehab, provides a program and services in response to a teen and families needs to adhere to specific court orders, juvenile probation or a juvenile diversion program.
 Court orders must not involve circumstances or charges, in which a teen was violent or a threat to others.

 The mission of Inspirations Teen Rehab Juvenile Services Program: